Posted on May 8, 2017 and last updated on January 11, 2025

 QUICK TRAIL FACTS

-When I first visited this city park in 2017, I walked a lovely 1.5-mile loop (if you start at the street parking, on Town Farm Road) around the reservoir, following the access road to the Quarry Trail and back along the foot-traffic-only Wildflower Trail.
+At this city park, I recommend walking the lovely 1.5-mile loop (if you start at the street parking, on Town Farm Road) around the reservoir, following the access road to the Quarry Trail and back along the foot-traffic-only Wildflower Trail.

-You can also make a longer walk if you continue on the wider snowmobile paths around the reservoir.
-The complete circle, starting from Town Farm Road, is about 3 miles.
+You can also make a longer excursion if you continue on the wider snowmobile paths that loop farther around the reservoir.
+The biggest circle you can make, starting from Town Farm Road, is around 3.0 miles.
 There are biking paths intersecting the main trails that look like they would be nice for walkers as well.
 I’ll try to get to more of them!
 (They’re the squiggly lines.)

-Additionally, you can continue your walk on the Kerns Hill Connector Trail, a very well made biking and walking path that brings you through birch forest and to Kerns Hill Road in about 1.0 mile (from the Junkyard Trail).
+Additionally, you can continue your walk on the Kerns Hill Connector Trail, a well-made biking and walking path that brings you through birch forest and to Kerns Hill Road in about 1.0 mile (from the Junkyard Trail).
 As of fall 2021, there wasn’t an easy way to park on Kerns Hill Road, other than a small pull-in space big enough for one car.

 The walking is easy and varied here.
 A wonderful place!
-There is one strange section along the trail system, a kind of mix between art and trash, which made for thought-provoking scenes in the forest.
+There is one strange section along the trail system, a spot that mixes art and trash, which made for thought-provoking scenes in the forest.

 If you park at the Town Farm Road and walk in via the dirt access road, you’ll arrive at the reservoir in about 0.3 miles.
 There are a few picnic tables and a ball field.
 The swimming area is less a beach than a grassy area leading up the water’s edge.
 Still, it looks like an appealing spot for a swim.